ALMACO-E-S/MQTT_D1_App_Connection_Example/README.md

 By cloning or using the D1 App and example application, you agree to ALMACO's Terms of Service: **ALMACO End User License Agreement .txt**

 # Understanding Operation
- The project as three main components to it; JSON.cs, MQTTConnection.cs, and Program.cs.
+ The project itself is a simple console app that allows the user to manually view and publish messages through typing them out on the command line.
+There are three main components to it; JSON.cs, MQTTConnection.cs, and Program.cs.

 ## JSON.cs
 The JSON.cs file contains the 3 JSON objects that pertain to the JSON objects published and received through the